 The MDL is the minimum concentration of an analyte that can be measured and reported with a 99% confidence that the concentration is greater than 0, as determined by the procedure set forth in Appendix B of 40 Code of Federal Regulations Part 136.
-The MDL is based on standard calibration samples that undergo the entire sample-preparation process before they are analyzed.
+The MDL is based on calibration standard samples that undergo the entire sample-preparation process before they are analyzed.

-The PQL is the lowest concentration that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness, and comparability during routine laboratory operating conditions using approved EPA methods.
+The PQL is the lowest concentration of an analyte that can be reliably measured with a 90% confidence that the analyte is present at the reported concentration.
 Generally, the PQL is 3 to 5 times higher than the MDL and should not be more than 10 times the MDL.

-Tables B-4.1-2 and B-4.1-3 list analytical suites, analytes, and minimum and maximum MDLs and PQLs for groundwater and base flow samples, respectively, collected in monitoring years (MY) 2018 and 2019.
-For comparison, screening values are shown for groundwater locations, which are determined by the three-tier screening process specified in Section IX of the 2016 Consent Order.
-Screening values for base-flow locations are site and sample dependent and therefore not listed in table B-4.1-3.
-The specific values associated with base-flow screening values are found in their respective periodic monitoring reports (PMRs) (TA-16 260 PMR, General Surveillance PMR, or 2021 Base Flow PMR).
+Table B-4.1-2 lists analytical suites and associated analytes with their minimum and maximum MDLs and PQLs for groundwater samples collected in monitoring years (MY) 2018 and 2019.
+Table B-4.1-3 lists the same items for base flow samples.
+Additionally, the minimum and maximum MDLs and PQLs for prometon, sulfolane, and per- and polyfluoroalkyl substances (PFAS) compounds were compiled using data collected during MY 2020.
+For comparison, Table B-4.1-2 shows screening values for appropriate analytes, which are determined by the three-tier screening process specified in Section IX of the 2016 Consent Order.
+Screening values for the appropriate analytes in base-flow samples are site and sample dependent and therefore not listed in table B-4.1-3.
+The specific values associated with base-flow screening values are found in the periodic monitoring report (PMR) for Base Flow.